determined-ai/determined/docs/model-hub-library/transformers/tutorial.rst

 .. note::

-   If you are new to Determined, we recommend going through the :doc:`/index` first to get a better understanding of how to use PyTorch in Determined via :py:class:`determined.harness.pytorch.PyTorchTrial`.
+   If you are new to Determined, we recommend going through the Quickstart for ML Developers document to get a better    understanding of how to use PyTorch in Determined using
+   :py:class:`determined.harness.pytorch.PyTorchTrial`.

 After this tutorial, if you want to further customize a trial for your own use, you can look at